maziac/DeZog/README.md

 - supports only ZEsarUX emulator
 - build output must
-	- create a .list file (format as of Z80 Assembler: http://savannah.nongnu.org/projects/z80asm/)
+	- create a .list file (format as of Savannah's Z80 Assembler: http://savannah.nongnu.org/projects/z80asm/)
+	- _alternatively you can use other list files (like z88dk) with limited functionality, please consult the documentation._
 	- create a .sna file containing the binary